logotronic/hello-world/README.md

 # hello-world
 First repository on GitHub

-Recently enrolled at Tech Academy (8/30/16) and will be learning Java and Python
+Recently enrolled at Tech Academy (8/30/16) and will be learning Javascript and Python

-Future projects to have fun with:

-1) Laundry Dryer Model with heat and energy used during a 60 minute cycle with a 55L amount of clothes